 Installs in under 60 seconds!

-For almost every car on the road, there's a backstory of the owner's purchasing experience.
+For almost everything on the road, there's a backstory of the owner's purchasing experience.
 The entire process is laced with variables and inconsistencies that lead to the dotted line.
 This article provides unbiased perspective on the various methods one can use to acquire their ideal set of wheels.

 Glistening chariots streak through the countryside using advanced optical graphics and technology to capture our attention.
 The latest model has a soul longing for a soul mate and is available at your local dealership for a test drive.
 Virtual technology encourages conversations with microchips and long-term relationships with GPS personalities that possess dashboards and give us polite commands.
 The images of wealth, popularity, intelligence, practicality, trend-setting and global-consciousness can all be defined through the automobiles we select.

 Some believe that a vehicle is an extension of the owner's personality.
-Others suggest it is the vehicle that defines the owner.
+Others suggest it defines the owner.
 In either case, the mobility decision is not just a means to an end; it is a declaration of taste and status, much like a persons' home and personal attire.

 After the new car smell is nothing more than a faded memory, monthly payments, insurance premiums, regular maintenance and fuel expenses demand attention.
 However, if the ground work is laid in advance of long-overdue road trips, the romance can last into a vehicle's old age or resale.

 While determining a price range within budget, it would be advisable to check credit reports for any obstacles that may prevent achievement of purchasing plans.
 Consider that some credit report errors take over two billing cycles to correct once discovered.
-It is advisable to get several competitive financing quotes from area credit unions, banks and various on-line resources, like BankRate.com, ELoan.com, or LendingTree.com.
+It is advisable to get several competitive financing quotes from area credit unions, banks and various online resources, like BankRate.com, ELoan.com, or LendingTree.com.
 Dealer financing incentives can sometimes be more attractive than your local bank, often proclaiming 0% interest for five years.
 However, independent pre-qualification will give the buyer authority over the deal that will not negate potential rebates one might otherwise qualify for, in lieu of dealer financing offers.
-Also consider that a loan obtained locally helps to build community-based commerce that may be appreciated at a later date.
+Also consider that local financing helps to build community-based commerce that may be appreciated at a later date.

-Additionally, the on-line car building experience can serve as a comprehensive guide to understanding how each option or accessory package can alter the final MSRP (manufacturer's suggested retail price) of a vehicle.
+Additionally, the online custom building experience can serve as a comprehensive guide to understanding how each option or accessory package can alter the final manufacturer's suggested retail price (MSRP).
 It will quickly become obvious to a salesperson that a buyer has done his homework when discussing pricing and available options.
 Always consider the positive word-of-mouth feedback that a salesperson might share from previous purchasers of that model, and remember to inquire about any negative feedback received.
 The salesperson's desire to gain buyer confidence often results in candid and useful information.
 During initial dealership visits, make it clear that you will not be buying anything.
 That statement will usually disarm the salesperson long enough to focus on the test drive.

-Until a perspective model has been experienced firsthand through the driver's lens, automotive buying decisions should not be made exclusively on-line.
-A combination of researching the available on-line data and hands-on test drives will determine which features live up to manufacturer's claims of excellence.
+Until a perspective model has been experienced firsthand through the driver's lens, buying decisions should not be made exclusively online.
+A combination of researching the available online data and hands-on test drives will determine which features live up to manufacturer's claims of excellence.
 Seasoned comparison shoppers delve even deeper into less-notable specifications like driver and passenger seating and leg room dimensions, fuel tank capacity, trunk and storage space dimensions, spare tire storage location, fuel economy and anti-theft device features.

 Evolved websites offer user-friendly apps that lead one down a path of mouse clicks into the land of no return.
 Although these eager–to-please web links provide marketing sparks to fuel the transportation-challenged, it's advisable to visit the manufacturer sites of all comparable models.
 While building endless virtual cars in every available shade of yellow, go beyond the gratifying car-building apps and research the specs on fuel economy, safety ratings and engine performance.
 Keep in mind, a bad rating can translate into a red flag for personal safety, resale value and insurance premiums.

-Driving Green: When planning a vehicle purchase now or in the future, there may be new features to consider.
+When planning a purchase now or in the future, there may be new features to consider.

-There is an emerging market, poised to turn the future of car driving on its green ear, with every manufacturer from Audi to Volkswagen, rolling out their versions of battery-powered, electric and fuel-efficient hybrid vehicles.
-John O'Dell, Senior Editor at Edmunds.com states, "With federal rules calling for mpg ratings in 2025 that will be nearly twice the current standards, it's no wonder that the cars we will see on the road in the next decade will change dramatically.
+There is an emerging market, poised to turn the future of driving on its green ear, with every manufacturer from Audi to Volkswagen, rolling out their versions of battery-powered, electric and fuel-efficient hybrids.
+John O'Dell, Senior Editor at Edmunds.com states, "With federal rules calling for MPG ratings in 2025 that will be nearly twice the current standards, it's no wonder that the cars we will see on the road in the next decade will change dramatically.
 And the change is coming quicker than you realize."

 His article also points to an intriguing hybrid, slated to arrive in late 2013 by Mercedes Benz.
 O'Dell reports, "Their limited-production, all-electric supercar is expected to generate 525 horsepower and 649 pound per foot of torque via four compact electric motors positioned near the wheels.
 A 48-kWh lithium-ion battery pack will store the power."
 He further states, "Mercedes is aiming for 0-60-mph acceleration in less than 4 seconds.
 No word yet on whether Mercedes will use all the juice for acceleration or whether it will reserve some for increased range."

 When comparing the bottom line, request a quote for full capitalized cost, including all taxes, licenses and fees.
-Determine if the benefits of leasing best suit your needs, and weigh the options of purchasing the same vehicle.
+Determine if the benefits of leasing best suit your needs, and weigh the options of purchasing.
 Leasing provides the opportunity to drive a luxury vehicle with minimal depreciation during its first three years.
 What remains unpaid at the end of the lease is the residual value.
 Choosing a well-built, low-depreciating, luxury vehicle can maximize the benefits of leasing.

 |Less expense to drive a late-model, luxury vehicle||Perpetual monthly car payment|